Updated May 21

 The investigative audit performed by Auditor and Inspector Gary Jones explains how the health department managed to build up a “slush fund” to conceal money from the legislature and its own financial department.
 It’s complicated, but because the agency receives federal grants, state appropriations and county tax revenue for its funding, its employees are paid from several different sources depending on their job function.
 Some employees, especially those at county health departments, spend their time on several different programs.
 The health department estimated those program expenses ahead of time and reconciled the actual hours worked on each program at a later date.

-Any excess funds that were below the estimate for an employee’s “Time and Effort” report were put into a special account in the health department’s internal financial system, called FISCAL.
+Any excess funds that were above the estimate for an employee’s “Time and Effort” report were put into a special account in the health department’s internal financial system, called FISCAL.
 That fund was labeled “Program Funds Recovered,” or 410H, and was given a 400-level account designation normally used for federal funds.
 Another “slush fund” was created from the agency’s revolving funds.
 The fund, 210H, received fee money from vital records (birth and death certificates) and some administrative fees from other programs.

 “The slush fund allowed the OSDH to spend beyond its means for years without running out of money,” the grand jury report said.
 “The department kept the 400 federal and 210 revolving fund hidden from the oversight of the Executive branch and the Legislature.”